 And I have a choice too.
 I have a choice to listen to the Sirens’ songs and live frantic and melancholy, or I can fully embrace my identity as a child of God and follow His song, a song that is steady and true.
 A song whose words are the Word made flesh, the love of Christ that sounds sweeter and sweeter with time.

-So in the words of my beloved Mumford and Sons:
+So in the words of Mumford and Sons:

 “Tie me to a post AND block my ears…